How to Create a Mobile App: A Complete Development Guide

 In public relations, you’ll have the chance to gain a media presence and appear on lists for recommended apps.
 You’ll also be able to compete in the same market as your competitors.

-The competition more than likely has an app to offer its consumer base already.
+The competition likely already has an app to offer its consumer base.
 And if not, you can be ahead of the game.

 5 Advantages of Developing a Mobile App